Why I'm taking a sabbatical

 Movin' Out (Anthony's Song) by Billy Joel

 Another big factor for me is the idea that money does not equal wealth.
-Money is closely related to wealth, for sure, but it is not the same thing as wealth.
+Money is closely related to wealth, for sure, but it is not always the same thing as wealth.
 I think of wealth as anything that increases my ability to survive or thrive in life.
-Examples:
+Money is often a very useful tool for acquiring wealth but it is not itself wealth.
+A common trap is using up all your time and energy to acquire money without ever converting that money into wealth.
+That's what the Billy Joel song is hinting at.
+O'Leary overworks himself to get that Cadillac, and he gets some kind of injury in the process, and now he can't even enjoy the thing he worked so hard to get.

 Another money-related motivator is that I'm probably too focused on money generally.
 This sabbatical is a bit of a psychological rebellion against focusing on money as the be-all end-all purpose of my life.